nftstory/profile-notes/README.md

 1. Click the Extension icon in the browser toolbar.
 2. Import / Export notes database file (`.json`).

+## Building from source

+1. Clone this repo
+2. Run `pnpm i`
+3. Run `pnpm vite build`
+4. The `dist/` directory will contain the built extension.
+You can drag this into your browser's Extensions settings page.

 ## Keyboard Shortcuts